herrera-ignacio/cybersecurity-handbook/vulnerabilities/csrf/README.md

 The misconception is that since the attacker cannot construct a malicious link, a CSRF attack cannot be executed.
 This logic is incorrect.

 There are numerous methods in which an attacker can trick a victim into submitting a forged POST request, such as a simple form hosted in an attacker's Website with hidden values.
-This form can be triggered automatically by JavaScript or can be triggered by the victim who thinks the form will do somethnig else.
+This form can be triggered automatically by JavaScript or can be triggered by the victim who thinks the form will do something else.

 ### Multi-Step Transactions

-As long as an attacker can predict or deduce each step of the complted transacation, then CSRF is possible.
+As long as an attacker can predict or deduce each step of the completed transacation, then CSRF is possible.

 ### URL Rewriting (including session ID)